Huntsmanlab/scRNAseq-workflow/README.md

 3. dimred_cluster: Do dimensionality reduction (PCA, tSNE and UMAP).
 Perform unsupervised clustering.
 We run this rule to get the sce object with clustering and dimension reduction information.
 4. compute_diff_map: Compute diffusion map coordinates.
 We run this rule to get the dm.rds for plotting diffusion map.
 5. do_batch_correction: Do batch correction and integration using seurat and scran, if needed.
 We run this rule to get scran corrected and seurat corrected sce objects for downstream analysis (i.e., integrated cell assign); and generate a rmd report visualizing dimension reduction and clustering plots before and after batch correction.
 6. integrate_cell_assign_results: Annotate cell types using cell assign and visulize cell clustering and cell type with dimension reduction plots.
+Although it is called integrate_cell_assign, it can handle both one-sample (with no integration) and two-sample (with integration) cases.
 We run this rule to save a csv file on cell type information; and generate a rmd report.
 7. run_cell_cycle_report: Assign cell cycle phases using cyclone and visualize cell cycle phases with dimension reduction plots and bar plots.
 We run this rule to save a csv file on cell cycle phase information; and generate a rmd report.
 8. DGE_scran, DGE_edgeR_TWO_samples, DGE_edgeR_MULTIPLE_samples: Calculate the differentially expressed genes using scran (two paired samples) or edgeR (multiple samples), visualize the result with volcano plots, and perform enrichment analysis to find upregulated pathways.
 9. seurat_to_loom: convert sce with cell type information to seurat and then to a loom file in preparation for velocity analyses.
 We run thsi rule to get the loom object.